March

 2023 Graphic Identity by Jaylen Wang, MFA Candidate in Graphic Design at Boston University

-2022 Graphic Identity by Chen Luo, 2022 MFA in Graphic Design, Boston University
+2022 Graphic Identity by Chen Luo, MFA Candidate in Graphic Design, Boston University